citp/privacy-policy-historical/i/if/ifu/ifunny.co.md

 Notification of Changes

-Whenever iFunny Ltd changes its Privacy Policy, we will post those changes to this Privacy Policy and other places that we deem appropriate.
+Whenever iFunny Inc changes its Privacy Policy, we will post those changes to this Privacy Policy and other places that we deem appropriate.
 Your use of the iFunny Services following these changes indicates your consent to the practices described in the revised Privacy Policy.

 Contact Us